We reviewed the evidence on effects on survival at one month and on tolerance of systemic corticosteroids in people with sepsis.

 Ten out of 33 trials were funded by a drug company, 13 were funded by public organizations or received charitable funding and 10 stated no source of funding.

 Corticosteroids reduced risk of death at 28 days by 13% (among 27 trials, 3176 participants).
 Both intensive care unit (ICU) and in-hospital deaths were reduced (13 and 17 trials, respectively).
 The review found that survival benefits were dependent on the dose of corticosteroids - the lower the dose (less than 400 mg of hydrocortisone or equivalent per day) for a longer duration of treatment (three or more days at the full dose) the better - and on the severity of illness.
-Corticosteroids increased the chance of recovery from septic shock by day seven (when drugs are required to support blood pressure) by 31% (from 12 trials) and the number of organs that were not functioning properly (organ failure) (from eight trials).
+Corticosteroids increased the chance of recovery from septic shock by day seven (when drugs are required to support blood pressure) by 31% (from 12 trials) and and decreased the number of organs that were not functioning properly (organ failure) (from eight trials).
 Length of stay in the ICU was reduced by more than two days (10 trials).
 Corticosteroids did not cause harm, except for a mild increase in blood glucose and salt (sodium) levels (13 and three trials, respectively).
 Gastrointestinal bleeding and infection (19 trials) and neuromuscular weakness (three trials) were not increased.

 We found sparse data on effects of corticosteroids in children with sepsis.